by Gerald J. Schorr

 Under the bill, parties who agree that a marriage is over (“irretrievably broken”) may still establish grounds for no-fault divorce once 90 days have passed after service of a complaint in divorce.
 But parties who do not agree that a marriage is over will have a one year waiting period to establish no-fault grounds rather than the current two-year waiting period.
 The proposed amendment retains the requirement that the parties live apart during the waiting period.

-The Pennsylvania Bar Association and family law attorneys in general have welcomed the proposed change.
+The Pennsylvania Bar Association and family law attorneys similar to the ones found on this site; http://www.petersmay.com/, have generally welcomed the proposed change.
 Assuming that a shorter waiting period actually shortens the time it takes to finalize the divorce, by no means a foregone conclusion, the potential benefits are many.